 As a result it can be good practice to have the risk appetite as a standing item on the Board Agenda to discuss if any updates are required.

-Although the financial services (FS) regulators led to way in providing guidance and implemented requirements for financial service firms a decade of so ago, the principles of risk appetite have firmly spread across every industry.
+Although the financial services (FS) regulators led the way in providing guidance and implemented requirements for financial service firms a decade of so ago, the principles of risk appetite have firmly spread across every industry.
 This has been led by a desire for better risk management and a realisation of the importance of risk appetite regardless of the organisation – it is universally useful.
 In addition, corporate regulators (e.g. ASIC within Australia) have also provided requirements and guidance over the need for risk appetite within any organisation.

 As a result, the majority of consulting work Protecht provides for risk appetite is now non-FS and the quality of the approach is no different to FS firms.